markush0f/TrainTrack/README.md

 # TrainTrack

-Welcome to Train Track, an application designed to enhance communication and tracking for local sports teams in the Canary Islands.
+Welcome to my first project, Train Track, an application designed to enhance communication and tracking for football team.
 Our mission is to provide a comprehensive platform that facilitates information exchange among coaches, players, and parents, promoting active participation within the sports community.

 ## Project Overview